Citon/citoncync/README.md

    into the authorized_keys list for your client machine's account on the server side.
 (In FreeNAS this is in the "Modify" option for the account)

- * If you want only certain files to be replicated, add rules to the "rsync-filter" file.
+ * Copy "rsync-filter.example" to "rsync-filter".
+If you want only certain files or folders to be replicated you need to modify rsync-filter.
    See the rsync man page for details.
 The default filter file does not apply any filtering.

  * (Optional) Run our speedtest to see what citoncync will be using as its average bandwidth rate limit.
 The speedtest runs each time replication